rocky-linux/documentation/docs/guides/contribute/rockydocs_webdev_v2.md

 ## Create the content environment

 1. Make sure that the prerequisites are satisfied.
-If not please skip to this section and then return to step here.
+If not please skip to the "[Setup the prerequisites](##Setup the prerequisites)" section and then return here.

 2. Change the current working directory on your local system to a folder where you intend to do your writing.
   We'll refer to this directory as
 `$ROCKYDOCS` in the rest of this guide.
 For our demo here, `$ROCKYDOCS` points to `$HOME/projects/rockydocs` on our demo system.

 Create $ROCKYDOCS if it doesn't already exist and change your working directory to $ROCKYDOCS type: